mqtthiqs/at-doc/docs/modules/agitation.md

 this modulator (ie. the sum of all wires' instance number, see [Modulation](../atelier/modulation.md)).

-- **Amplitude**: Amplitude of the agitation signals.
+- **Amplitude:** Amplitude of the agitation signals.
-- **Frequency**: Determines the time between two successive random steps.
+- **Frequency:** Determines the time between two successive random steps.
 Goes down to 0 Hz (stalled).
-- **Ease**: Shape of the transition between two successive random steps.
+- **Ease:** Shape of the transition between two successive random steps.
 At 0%, the shape is sine-like; at 100% it jumps immediately to the next value; at -100% it stays at the current value until the last moment.
-- **Slant**: Ratio of the time spent going up vs. going down.
+- **Slant:** Ratio of the time spent going up vs. going down.
 At 0%, it spends the same time raising than falling.
-- **Cyclic**: Periodicity of the successive random steps, from completely random to fully cyclic (alternating up and down).
+- **Cyclic:** Periodicity of the successive random steps, from completely random to fully cyclic (alternating up and down).
-- **Jitter**: Amount of randomization of the time between to successive steps.
+- **Jitter:** Amount of randomization of the time between to successive steps.
-- **Running**: Enable to run; when disabled, will finish its current transition and then stall.
+- **Running:** Enable to run; when disabled, will finish its current transition and then stall.
-- **Multiplicity**: When enabled, each destination has its own independent agitation engine; when disabled, they all move in unison.
+- **Multiplicity:** When enabled, each destination has its own independent agitation engine; when disabled, they all move in unison.

 !!! note